microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 2. Does not provide the full trace detail.
 3. Difficult to create a telemetry service agnostic solution.

+> Note: With distributed tracing and function hook already set up in SK, it's up to the developers to log additional information as telemetry, provided that the information is available in the hooks.

 ### Distributed tracing

 Distributed tracing is a diagnostic technique that can localize failures and performance bottlenecks within distributed applications. .Net has native support to add distributed tracing in your libraries and .Net libraries are also instrumented to produce distributed tracing information automatically.